-In September 2022, the Northeast Waste Management Officials' Association (NEWMOA) Board of Directors approved an initiative for the Association to prepare model legislation for advancing reduction of the use of polyfluoroalkyl substances, commonly called PFAS.
-The intent of this document is to help address NEWMOA's overarching goal of the "virtual elimination of the environmental releases of PFAS into the environment."
+In March 2024, the Northeast Waste Management Officials' Association (NEWMOA) Board of Directors approved the following model legislation for advancing reduction of the use of polyfluoroalkyl substances, commonly called PFAS.
+The NEWMOA Board of Directors believes that restricting the use of PFAS in consumer products will be a necessary action for reducing the impact of PFAS on human health and the environment.